programmerqeu/capistrano-typo3-cms/README.md

 # capistrano-typo3-cms

 This is an extension for the deployment tool Capistrano.
 This extension facilitates the deploy of TYPO3 CMS projects.
+A German introduction can be reached at http://goo.gl/6B9Cj

 It includeds follows additional packages: